peterhudec/cljsx/README.md

 #### Taking JavaScript Conversion Under Control

-There are various way how you can make sure the JavaScript conversion does or doesn't happen.
+There are various ways how you can ensure that your functions called by [React] will always be either Clojure data structures of JavaScript objects.

 ##### Setting a Var's Tag Meta